HTRK: Re-organisation

-Tragedy struck on 18 March 2010, when Stewart was found dead in his London home from suicide.
-Speculation on the Australian music website Mess+Noise was later confirmed in a statement sent to the media.
+On 18 March 2010, Stewart was found dead in his London home from suicide.
 NME published an obituary on 24 April 2010 with tributes from Yeah Yeah Yeahs' Nick Zinner and the Horrors' Faris Badwan.

 Standish and Yang have remained active, beginning with a comeback show at the ICA in London on 29 November 2010.
-They have since released four further albums on Ghostly International, Work (Work, Work) on 12 September 2011, Psychic 9–5 Club on 1 April 2014 (co-produced by Nathan Corbin), Venus in Leo, September 2019, Rhinestones in September 2021, and Death is a Dream in April 2022.
+The band's second album Work (Work, Work) was released on 12 September 2011.
+Standish contrasted it to the band's debut by saying, "In our first album Marry Me Tonight I was the predator and instigator of my own destiny... primal and dominatrix at the same time.
+In our latest album Work (Work, Work) I’m overcome by my desires and play a submissive and subversive role.
+I went under, got swallowed up, gave in, let go."
+It was released on Ghostly International.

+The duo's third album, Psychic 9–5 Club, was the first that Stewart did not work on in any fashion.
+It was released on 1 April 2014 and produced by Nathan Corbin.
 At the Music Victoria Awards of 2014, Psychic 9–5 Club was nominated for best album.

 Since 2016, Standish has been based in the Dandenong Ranges, east of Melbourne, where the band also has a studio.

-Venus in Leo contains a cover of Missy Elliott's 1998 single "Hit Em wit da Hee".
+HTRK's fourth album Venus in Leo was released in 2019.
+It was recorded live in a few takes and features lyrics by Standish about the "different people that you run into in your life randomly, and the incredible effect they can have."
+It contains a cover of Missy Elliott's 1998 single "Hit Em wit da Hee".
 The band's fifth album Rhinestones was released in September 2021.
 It was their first to chart in Australia (at number 58).
 Pitchfork compared the album to a "subterranean Everything But the Girl" and observed that they traded "their minimal-wave roots for unexpected forays into gothic country."

+In 2023, the band signed with New York based firm SemaphoreMGMT.
+In 2024, HTRK played the Primavera Sound festival in Barcelona for the first time, one of several Australian acts.